silnrsi/fontproof/README.md

 FontProof requires [SILE](https://github.com/simoncozens/sile).
 You'll need to install SILE according to that package's instructions, and then verify that it works by compiling the _examples/test.sil_ document.

 _Note that SILE is changing rapidly.
-The current class was developed for unreleased version 0.9.4 but also works with the also unreleased 0.9.5 current master.
-I will try to keep the class up to date for future released versions._
+The current class was developed for and tested with release 0.10.0._

-To install FontProof on SILE 0.9.5, run:
+To install FontProof on SILE 0.9.5 or later, run:

     sile -e 'installPackage("fontproof");os.exit()'